jaimetur/GooglePhotosTakeoutHelper/README.md

 - ✅ **Writes GPS coordinates and timestamps** back to media files
 - ✅ **Removes duplicates** automatically
 - ✅ **Handles special formats** (HEIC, Motion Photos, etc.)
+- ✅ **Fixes mismatches of file name and mime type** if google photos renamed e.g. a .heic to .jpeg (but mime type remains heic) we can fix this mismatch

 ## Quick Start